seasonedcc/composable-functions/README.md

 A set of types and functions to make compositions easy and safe.

 - 🛟 Type-Safe Compositions: Ensure robust type-safety during function composition, preventing incompatible functions from being combined and reducing runtime errors.
-- 🔄 Promise and Error Handling: Focus on the happy-path of your functions eliminating the need for verbose try/catch syntax.
+- 🔄 Promise and Error Handling: Focus on the happy-path of your functions, eliminating the need for verbose try/catch syntax.
 - 🏝️ Isolated Business Logic: Split your code into composable functions, making your code easier to test and maintain.
 - 🔒 End-to-End Type Safety: Achieve end-to-end type safety from the backend to the UI with serializable results, ensuring data integrity across your entire application.
 -	⚡ Parallel and Sequential Compositions: Compose functions both in parallel - with `all` and `collect` - and sequentially - with `pipe`, `branch`, and `sequence` -, to manage complex data flows optimizing your code for performance and clarity.